prashantbaher/tcc-blog/_posts/solidworks-macros/2020-09-10-convert-to-construction-sketch-segment.md

 ---
 categories: Solidworks-macro
-title:  Solidworks Macro - Convert Sketch Segment to Construction Sketch From VBA Macro
+title:  Solidworks Macro - Convert to Construction Sketch From VBA Macro
 image:  post-image.jpg
 tags:   [Solidworks Macro]
 ---

-In this post, I tell you about **Convert Sketch Segment to Construction Sketch From VBA Macro** in a Sketch.
+In this post, I tell you about **Convert to Construction Sketch From VBA Macro** in a Sketch.

 In this post, I explain about `CreateConstructionGeometry` method from **Solidworks**'s `SketchManager` object.